Rizaldiw13/Rizaldiw13.github.io/README.md

 # Host Your Resume Online

 Follow the steps below to host your own resume online.
-We will use host your resume using a static site generator on Github Pages.
+We will host your resume using a static site generator on Github Pages.

 [Demo](Rizaldiw13.github.io)